 The Practicalities Of Living On Less Money

 In order to be successful and LOVE your life whilst living on less you do need certain things to happen and be done.
-These are:

 - Know how much you earn